 The conversion rate is the number of times an action was taken on your page.
 Your business’s conversion ads, that for example encourage purchases, work with your Facebook pixel to allow you to reach users that are most likely to take action on your page or find your page interesting.
 Conversion rates can show you the percentage of users that integrated with your business's ads that included social proof whilst scrolling through Facebook.
 For example, a customer read a testimonial that led them to purchase a product.
-In order to understand whether or not your social proof is bringing you the results you want you can compare the conversion rates of ads that contain social proof with the CTR of ads that do not include social proof.
+In order to understand whether or not your social proof is bringing you the results, you can compare the CTR of ads that contain social proof with that of ads that do not include it.

 Sales from UGC